lisamariesophie/httpwebserver/README.md

 # Docker HttpWebServer

-A simple file server handling GET and HEAD Requests running in a Docker Container.
+A simple  webserver handling GET and HEAD Requests running in a Docker Container serving directories and static files.

 ## Getting Started